TEMPLE SINAI REFORM CONGREGATION

 Console of the E.M.Skinner.
 This replacement console is not original to this instrument.
 The original Skinner console failed several decades after ago and an Austin console was installed by a the Rive firm of New Orleans.
 In 2004, after performing extensive refurbishment to the instrument, organ builder Roy Redman located this original Skinner console.
 Roy and his firm completely refurbished it and added new computerized relay and controls making it state-of-the-art.
 This massive undertaking indicates the dedication of Rabbi Edward Cohn and his congregation to the preservation of this magnificent instrument.

-Bottom of Trombone rank.
+Bottom of Skinner Trombone rank.

 Return to New Orleans Churches Index